CoMP Meets Smart Grid: A New Communication and Energy Cooperation Paradigm: System Model and Problem Formulation

 Furthermore, we assume quasi-static time-slotted models for both renewable energy and wireless channels, where the energy harvesting rates and the channel coefficients remain constant in each slot and may change from one slot to another.
-For convenience, the slot duration is normalized to unity unless otherwise specified; thus, the terms ``energy'' and ``power'' will be used interchangeably in this paper.
-In practice, the duration of a communication block is usually on the order of milliseconds, while the energy harvesting process evolves at a much slower speed, e.g., solar and wind power typically remains constant over windows of seconds.
-For convenience, in this paper we choose one communication block as the reference time slot without loss of generality.
-Under this model and considering that there are no energy storage devices applied at BSs as mentioned earlier, we can focus on the joint communication and energy cooperation in one particular slot.
-In the following, we first explain the energy cooperation model at BSs, then present the downlink CoMP transmission model, and finally formulate the joint communication and energy cooperation design problem.
+In practice, the duration of a communication block is usually on the order of milliseconds due to the practical wireless channel coherence time, while the energy harvesting process evolves at a much slower speed, e.g., solar and wind power typically remains constant over windows of seconds.
+Without loss of generality, in this paper we choose one communication block as the reference time slot and use the terms ``energy'' and ``power'' interchangeably by normalizing the slot duration. {Under this model, the energy harvesting rates at BSs remain constant over e.g. several thousands of communication slots, and thus we focus our study on the joint communication and energy cooperation in one communication slot with given fixed energy harvesting rates at all BSs.} In the following, we first explain the energy cooperation model at BSs, then present the downlink CoMP transmission model, and finally formulate the joint communication and energy cooperation design problem.